-I first became aware of the relevance and influence of the Cannes Film Festival in 1976 when Taxi Driver won its most prestigious award, the Palme d’Or.
-Cannes seemed to be the place where films were recognized more for their artistic merit than for their potential box-office receipt.
-By way of foodie analogy, back then the Oscar was to fast food what the Palme d’Or was to haute cuisine.
+I first became aware of the Cannes Film Festival’s relevance and influence in 1976 when Taxi Driver won the Palme d’Or.
+Back then, Cannes seemed to recognize films for their artistic merit rather than box-office potential.

-The point is that, but for winning the Palme d’Or, some of my favorite films would probably have never gotten funding for worldwide release.
-For example, imagine films like All That Jazz, The Mission, The Piano, and Pulp Fiction all being relegated to art house theaters.
+That distinction mattered.
+Without winning the Palme d’Or, some of my favorite films would probably never have gotten funding for worldwide release.
+Imagine All That Jazz, The Mission, The Piano, and Pulp Fiction all limited to arthouse theaters.

-But, just as the proliferation of cable-TV stations has diminished the relevance, influence, and quality of network-TV stations, the proliferation of film festivals has done the same to Cannes.
-In fact, it’s arguable that film festivals like Sundance and Tribeca are providing as formidable a challenge to Cannes in this respect as HBO and AMC are providing to ABC, CBS and NBC.
-And trust me, all festivals these days are more like bazaars – where producers selling films more than directors screening them is the order of the day.
+However, just as the proliferation of cable TV has diminished network television’s relevance, influence, and quality, the proliferation of film festivals has had a similar effect on Cannes.
+Festivals like Sundance and Tribeca now provide as formidable a challenge to Cannes as HBO and AMC do to ABC, NBC, and CBS.
+Trust me, all festivals these days are more like bazaars, where producers selling films more than directors screening them is the order of the day.

-It’s hardly surprising therefore that Cannes 2013 will be remembered more for the art of titillation than for the art of film making.
-For never before in the history of film festivals has more been written about major stars, such as Eva Longoria and Rosario Dawson, flashing their side boobs and Brazilian wax on the red carpet than about the quality of the acting onscreen.
+It’s hardly surprising that Cannes 2013 will be remembered more for the art of titillation than filmmaking.
+Never before has more been written about major stars like Eva Longoria and Rosario Dawson flashing their side boobs and Brazilian wax on the red carpet than about the quality of acting onscreen.

-But, appropriately enough, nothing provided more titillation than the graphic lesbian sex – with its hint of pedophilia – depicted in, Blue Is the Warmest Color, the film that won this year’s Palme d’Or.
-Not to mention the transitional significance of no less a Hollywood mogul than Steven Spielberg heading the jury that made this decision.
+But nothing provided more titillation than the graphic lesbian sex — with its hint of pedophilia — depicted in Blue Is the Warmest Color.
+And, surprise, it won this year’s Palme d’Or.
+The transitional significance of having Hollywood mogul Steven Spielberg head the jury that made this decision only adds to the cultural moment.

-Of course, sexual chauvinism dictates that we see two chicks going at it onscreen – no matter how graphic – as artistic.
-But this film’s artistic merit is somewhat betrayed by having renowned reviewers, such as the Daily Mail’s Baz Bamigboye, exclaiming that it “leaves nothing to the imagination” (i.e., the way hard-core porn does).
+Of course, sexual chauvinism dictates that we see two women going at it onscreen — no matter how graphic — as artistic.
+But this film’s supposed artistic merit gets somewhat betrayed when renowned movie critics, like the Daily Mail’s Baz Bamigboye, exclaim that it “leaves nothing to the imagination” (i.e., the way hard-core porn does).

-Then, apropos of chauvinism, there was the way Roman Polanski not only upstaged the winner of the Palme d’Or, but made his own film, Venus in Fur, seem irrelevant.
-He did so by declaiming as follows on gender equality:
+Then, apropos of chauvinism, there was Roman Polanski, who not only upstaged the winner of the Palme d’Or but also made his own film, Venus in Fur, seem irrelevant.
+He did so by declaiming on gender equality:

 I think to level the genders — it’s purely idiotic.
 I think it’s a result … of progress in medicine.
 I think that the Pill has changed greatly the woman of our times, ‘masculinising’ her.
 I think that it chases away the romance from our lives and that’s a great pity.